chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 Since chARp runs on the HoloLens2, we need to reinstall Microsoft's MRTK.

 ### MRTK
-Because of their size, MRTK tarballs are not checked into git repository.
+Because of their size, MRTK tarballs are not checked into the git repository.
-Therefore, the used packages have to be reinstalled by hand.
+Therefore, the used MRTK packages have to be reinstalled.
 Download and run the [MixedRealityFeatureTool](https://www.microsoft.com/en-us/download/details.aspx?id=102778) and select chARp's root folder as **Project Path**.
 Click **Discover Features** and activate the following features: